vlgiitr/academic-kickstart/content/authors/aniket/_index.md

 - aniket

 # Is this the primary user of the site?
-superuser: false
+superuser : false

 weight : 10

 # Role/position
-# role: Grandmaster Yoda
+# #role: Grandmaster Yoda

 # Organizations/Affiliations
 organizations: